 Now’s as good a time as any to start thinking outside the box when it comes to your dress shoes.
 There’s a wealth of footwear options that will keep you looking just as sharp, if not sharper, in times when a more formal outfit is necessary.
-Sure, a clean, classic captoe is always going to be a killer go-to, and a versatile wingtip can play many roles, both casual and dressy, in your wardrobe.
+Sure, a clean, classic captoe or wholecut is always going to be a killer go-to, and a versatile wingtip can play many roles, both casual and dressy, in your wardrobe.
 What’s the next step you may ask?
 Joining the monk life.

 Monk strap shoes, in both single and double varieties, have become the new go-to shoe when you’re looking to expand your footwear into next-level status.
 To get you prepped and ready, let’s dive into both the history and evolution of this unique shoe, as well as explore a few ways in which you can seamlessly incorporate them into the fold of your own shoe collection.